duartegroup/cgbind/doc/index.rst

 -------

 cgbind is free and open-source and can be found on `GitHub <https://github.com/duartegroup/cgbind>`_.
-It is distributed under the MIT licence such that
+It is distributed under the MIT licence, such that any modification, distribution, usage (academic and commercial) is acceptable.

 Documentation